Toglefritz/First_Crack/NOTIFICATION_DESIGN.md

 3. **Grinding Stage** (30-45s)
    - Notification: "Grinding beans for your shot"
    - Shows grinding progress with image
-   - User can pause or adjust grind
+   - User can pause or adjust settings

 4. **Pre-Infusion Stage** (45-53s)
    - Notification: "Pre-infusion in progress"